dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 5. The stem should be straight and of a length and thickness proportionate to the size of the bloom.

-6. The general formation of blooms and their florets should correspond to the standards laid down for that particular group of dahlia.
+6. The general formation of blooms and their florets should correspond to the standards laid down for that particular class of dahlias.

 (b) Ball Dahlias